cardboard-iguana/cardboard-iguana.com/notes/opsec-in-theory-and-practice.md

 Allen Dulles wrote "73 Rules of Spycraft" over the course of the late 1950s and early 1960s, and is in many ways refine the older WW2-era "Selected SOE Training Lectures".

-The Grugq sees Allen Dulles' "73 Rules of Spycraft" as basically "everything you need to know about OPSEC"...
-Not so much because of the *literal* rules (some are now quite dated), but because they embody the type of thinking necessary for and principles underlying OPSEC so well.
+The Grugq sees Allen Dulles' "73 Rules of Spycraft" as basically "everything you need to know about OPSEC"… Not so much because of the *literal* rules (some are now quite dated), but because they embody the type of thinking necessary for and principles underlying OPSEC so well.

 ### Security is Important